iamdudeman/vile/docs/DesignDocument.md

 ### Controls

 * Arrow keys to move between UI elements
-* Space or enter key to interact
+* Space or enter key to interact with a button
-* Mouse click to interact
+* Mouse click to interact as well

 ### UI

-todo
+The UI will be fairly basic allowing the user to interact with buttons to control the flow of the game.
+During a battle the UI will display the current health of each player as well as information about Knowledge they can use and what the AI is currently doing.

 ------------------------------------------------------------------------------------------------------------------------